DaneTheory/Prometheus/README.md

 ---

 ## Production Build
-> (TODO) To create a production ready version of your project, run the following command:
+> To create a production ready version of your project, run the following command:

 ```
 npm run build